 Perfume or makeup that’s new to you

 But perfume descriptions can be as loopy as wine menus.
 Before trying a new scent or makeup product you’ve found online, either test it in a store or order a tiny sample bottle from a reliable vendor.
 Wear it for a week before you decide if that giant gift set is really for you.

 Art you’re trying to color-match

 One woman’s teal is another woman’s turquoise.
 As with paint, colors you see on your computer monitors may be very different from the ones that appear on a painting or other artwork you’ve fallen for online.

-Sure, your smartphone might be a name brand, but surely it’s okay to cheap out when it comes to tech accessories, right?
+Your smartphone might be a name brand, but surely it’s OK to cheap out when it comes to tech accessories, right?
 Maybe not.
 No-name smartphone and laptop chargers and other items can offer a great deal, but those cords and connections often fray and break.

 Even adults can have trouble getting properly fitting shoes.
-So, getting a good fit is even tougher with children, whose feet grow like weeds, and who can be super picky about fit and style.
+So, getting a good fit is even tougher with children, whose feet grow like weeds.
+Kids also can be super picky about fit and style.

-Sure, one-day delivery is becoming more common online, but that doesn’t mean you should leave online gift buying to the last minute.
-You may have an Amazon Prime membership, but not all items that giant online marketplace sells are available with Prime shipping — and that isn’t always obvious until you’re loading up your shopping cart.
+Sure, one-day delivery is becoming more common online, but that doesn’t mean you should leave online gift-buying to the last minute.
+You may have an Amazon Prime membership, but not all items that online marketplace sells are available with Prime shipping — and that isn’t always obvious until you’re loading up your shopping cart.

 What purchases would you avoid making online?
 Share with us in comments below or on our Facebook page.